Welcome

 Afterwords

 “And wisdom and knowledge shall be the stability of thy times, and strength of salvation: the fear of the Lord is his treasure.”
-The Holy Bible, Isaiah 33:6, apud: Introduction to Hydrodynamics Stability, by P. G. Drazin.
+The Holy Bible, Isaiah 33:6, apud: Introduction to Hydrodynamic Stability, by P. G. Drazin.

 “Let my teaching drop as the rain, my speech distill as the dew, as the droplets on the fresh grass and as the showers on the herb.”
 (The Song of Moses), The Holy Bible, Deuteronomy 32:2, apud: “Drop Jet in Crossflow: ALE/Finite Element Simulations and Interfacial Effects.
 GPO’s thesis.